Skip to Content

 When you live in an RV, you learn what’s important.
 Material things don’t take precedence.
 Experiences and memories become top priorities.
 So when you move into an RV, you can’t take all of your stuff.
 You’re forced into minimalism.
 Donate, sell, trash your 27 t-shirts.

 In an RV, you might have room for five.
 And your kids’ toys become less important.
 Instead of having a room full of toys they don’t play with, they have two or three toys in their room and then have all of creation as their playground.
-Minimalism can be a welcome change for many people or extremely difficult and burdensome for others.

 Pro Tip: If RV life isn’t what you were expecting, you aren’t alone!
 Read about this readers RV Nightmare: Why Isn’t My RV Life As Rewarding As I Expected?